 Regarding her passions, Monika has a love of dance that has lasted her entire life.
 She herself was a dancer for many years until a knee injury in 2010, causing her to stop dancing.
 She misses it dearly, but thinks her love of dance, and particularly African-influenced dances, may have played a part in her moving to Morocco!

 She’s so grateful for this because she believes that her knowledge of music and dance has given her insight into Moroccan culture that she believes she wouldn’t have been able to understand otherwise.

 Like most travelers, and perhaps especially the young ones, money is an endless issue (preach, sista!).
 She also says once you choose a life of travel, though, money seems to shift in line with your priorities.Instead of dollar values, that new iPhone now equals the price of a plane ticket, and a cup of coffee at Starbucks could be a cup of coffee in Istanbul.
 Click To Tweet

-Aside from the pressures of money, Monika feels pressure from both family and friends who also have expectations for you—usually including a husband, a white picket fence, a master’s degree, and some “sense”… There’s also the occasional traveler’s nostalgia, where you’re happy you’re out living an amazing life but can’t help but think of the life you left behind as well.
+Aside from the pressures of money, Monika feels pressure from both family and friends who also have expectations for her—usually including a husband, a white picket fence, a master’s degree, and some “sense”… There’s also the occasional traveler’s nostalgia, where you’re happy you’re out living an amazing life, but can’t help but think of the life you left behind as well.

 But Monika can’t stop now.
 What keeps her on her toes for her next adventure is the need to explore, and to soak up as many new things and places into her life as possible.
 Her favorite thing to say is that “the interaction between people from different cultures through travel is the best way to learn”.